-The Combined Statements of Income include a fee that was historically paid to YUM comprised of initial fees and continuing fees equal to 3% of our Company and franchise sales.
+The Combined Statements of Income include a fee that was historically paid to YUM comprised of initial fees and continuing fees equal to 3% of net sales from our Company-owned and franchise operations.
 License fees due to YUM for our Company-owned stores are included within restaurant margin in Occupancy and other operating expenses in the Combined Statements of Income.
 License fees due to YUM on franchise sales are included in Franchise expenses.
 Total license fees paid to YUM in 2015, 2014 and 2013 are reflected in the table below: